Forgiveness vs. rejection

-Clearing the record and not holding a grudge
+Clearing the record of those who have wronged me and not holding a grudge.

 Forgiveness does not come naturally and it is difficult to really understand the meaning of forgiveness.
 Forgiving, forgetting and moving on are all important aspects of forgiveness.